Sankalpa0011/Sankalpa0011/README.md

 ## 👋 About Me

 I'm an enthusiastic IT student with a passion for data science.
 With a strong background in Python and various data analysis tools, I aim to solve real-world problems through data-driven insights.
-My experience ranges from machine learning and AI projects to spatial data analysis and eye-tracking studies.
+My experience ranges from machine learning and AI projects to spatial data analysis.

 ---